There are various medical school rankings out there, and it isn't always obvious which ones to take into consideration.

 Despite the large quantity of research into the best medical schools in the UK, there is no official ranking.
 There are many factors that can be considered subjective, and different rankings often do not agree with each other.
 Considerations such as ‘quality of research’ and ‘reputation’ do not have a clearly defined way of being measured, and this is probably not set to change.

-Some ranking factors have no bearing on Graduate Entry Medicine (GEM).
-If we take The Complete University Guide for example, the entry standards score is based on UCAS points, which is not relevant when entering based on your degree qualification.
+Some ranking factors have no bearing on graduate entry medicine (GEM).
+If we take the Complete University Guide for example, the entry standards score is based on UCAS points, which is not relevant when entering based on your degree qualification.

 Research, as we have mentioned, is also of little consequence for most students, and graduate prospects are similar for any medical student, making that data unhelpful.
 Graduates would therefore be well advised not to base their decision on the Complete University Guide.